This article is on How to Write a Resignation Letter [Detailed Stepwise Guide with Format, Sample, Tips, Do’s and Dont’s and FAQs]

-- Para – 4* – Provide a description of your current workload.
+- Para – 4* – Describe your current workload.

-- Para – 5* – Inform them with your contact information for any further knowledge.
+- Para – 5* – Inform them of your contact information for any further knowledge.

 * The last two paragraphs ( Para – 4 and Para – 5 ) are optional.

 Letter End – With a formal greeting, sign off the letter.